urbit/developers.urbit.org/content/blog/asl-announce.md

 +++
 title = "App School Live"
 date = "2022-06-29"
-description = "We’re running a cohort class of App School to teach you how to (metaphorically) terraform Mars."
+description = "We’re running a cohort class of App School to teach you how to build Urbit applications."
 [extra]
 author = "N E Davis"
 ship = "~lagrev-nocfep"